-Vasomotor symptoms, or hot flashes and night sweats, are the most common symptoms of perimenopause and menopause.
+Hot flashes and night sweats are common symptoms of perimenopause and menopause.
 Some home and natural remedies may help manage them.

-Most women do not need to avoid trigger points entirely, but knowing which specific factors worsen hot flashes allows women to deal with them when they occur.
+It may not be possible to avoid these triggers entirely, but knowing which factors worsen hot flashes can enable a person to prepare for and manage them when they occur.

-Drinking cold water or splashing it over the face and wrists can help quickly cool the body during hot flashes.
-Having a cold shower or running the face and wrists under cold water helps lower body temperature even quicker.
+Drinking cold water or splashing it over the face and wrists can help cool the body during hot flashes.
+Having a cold shower or running the face and wrists under cold water can also help lower body temperature.

 Staying hydrated may also help steady body temperatures.

 Wearing layered clothing gives a person the option to cool down by removing, say, a sweater or scarf.
 This can help when working in a warm office, for instance.

 Handheld fans can provide instant cooling, while standing fans can generate a cooling breeze in a bedroom or office.

 Diet, exercise, and other lifestyle measures that boost overall well-being and reduce the risk of other diseases can help manage hot flashes.

 Eating a balanced and nutritious diet